teguh87/hiring/README.md

 - Python 2.7 or Python 3.6 above
 - Linux if your system not linux you can install vitualisation

-if the depandancies have installed  inside your computers you can start the assignment above.
+if the depandancies have installed  inside your computer you can start the assignment above.

 Good Luck